WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/21_Ecclesiastes/Eccl_5.md

 Everyone also to whom God has given wealth and possessions and power to enjoy them, and to accept his lot and rejoice in his toil--this is the gift of God.

 ###### 20
-For he will not much remember the days of his life because God keeps him occupied with joy in his heart. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For he will not much remember the days of his life because God keeps him occupied with joy in his heart.

 ***